 I use a small sketchbook because it's easier to carry it around.
 I usually draw single motifs, that way I can make different layouts using the same motifs.
 Each page of my sketchbook gets full, sometimes the drawings overlap each other.
 Sometimes I hand paint my motifs or I color them directly in the computer.
 Ether way, the motifs always get manipulated in the computer to create a final design.

 The SPDG Featured Member program promotes one member's surface pattern design work, displaying it throughout our website, and in the header along with a credit and link to his/her online portfolio or personal web site.
 As featured member, you will also have a feature page on the site.

-To submit your name for the drawing, please reply in the comments section of this blog post by Monday, August 4th, 2:00 PM Pacific Standard Time.
-We will randomly select a name from the list of entries, and announce the lucky winner later that day on the blog.
+To submit your name for the drawing, please reply in the comments section of this blog post by Wednesday, October 1, 2:00 PM Pacific Standard Time.
+We will randomly select a name from the list of entries, and notify the lucky by email.

 In order to qualify for this promotion, you must be a member of SPDG.
 If selected, you will be contacted with further instructions for providing images and your interview responses for our blog.
 Please do not apply if you have been the Featured Member in the past twelve months; your turn will come around again!

 Now that Summer is over and we're all resuming our normal lives again, please enter by commenting on THIS post!